REACh is a VERY complex European regulation (yes, another one!) and we will try to explain this complex Chemical European regulation easily.

 REACh stands for: Registration, Evaluation, Authorization, Chemicals and is the Largest European Chemical regulation.

-- The objective of REACh is to improve the protection of human health and the environment from the risks that can be posed by chemicals.
+- The objective is to improve the protection of human health and the environment from the risks that can be posed by chemicals.

 - As of May 31, 2008, the European REACh (regulation EC No 1907/2006) applies to all chemical substances produced or imported within the European Union (all chemical substances contained in all products).

-- REACh applies to almost all types of products including Cosmetics, Detergents, Biocides, Room fragrances, paints, etc….
+- It applies to almost all types of products including Cosmetics, Detergents, Biocides, Room fragrances, paints, etc….
 (Medicinal, Food or Feed products are excluded)

-- In order to be sold on the European market, substances (ingredients or raw materials) indeed have to comply with the REACh Regulation 1907/2006.
-This means that only substances registered by the manufacturer or importer under the REACh regulation are authorized for sale on the European market.
+- In order to be sold on the European market, substances (ingredients or raw materials) indeed have to comply with this regulation EC No 1907/2006.
+This means that only substances registered by the manufacturer or importer under this regulation are authorized for sale on the European market.

 - As an importer of a finished product, you are considered an importer of all ingredients/substances contained in it and you may need to register them.
 Companies must indeed identify and manage the risks linked to the substances they market in the EU.

-- It mainly addresses those who manufacture substances and put them on the market BUT a brand putting a product on European market also has to ensure that each substance contained in his product is registered in REACh.
+- It mainly addresses those who manufacture substances and put them on the market BUT a brand putting a product on European market also has to ensure that each substance contained in his product is registered.

 - REACh indeed concerns any substances manufactured, imported, put on the market or used in Europe and is completely mandatory for all substances manufactured or imported at more than 1 ton per year.